ndcroos/site/about.md

 permalink: /about/
 ---

 Hi!
 My name is Nick Decroos and I live in Poperinge, a humble town in Belgium.
+I am a programmer.
 Previously, I studied electronics and computer science at Ghent University.
-I like to make things.

 Internet profiles
 ==